Finding the Law of the Micro-States and Small Jurisdictions of Europe

 United Kingdom websites:

-The Supreme Court (formerly the Judicial Committee of the House of Lords) and the Judicial Committee of the Privy Council, and to a lesser extent other well-reasoned decisions of tribunals in England, may be persuasive of many issues before Channel Islands courts, notwithstanding their judicial independence and the impact of customary law.
+The Supreme Court (formerly the Judicial Committee of the House of Lords) and the Judicial Committee of the Privy Council, and to a lesser extent other well-reasoned decisions of tribunals in England, may persuasive of many issues before Channel Islands courts, notwithstanding their judicial independence and the impact of customary law.
 Because of their “foreign” status for tax and domicile purposes, the Channel Islands are a flight destination for capital.
 Increasingly the courts have developed theories to bring the fruits of tax fraud within the reach of the British fisc, whether through insolvency proceedings or otherwise.[36]
-Compare the Statute of Elizabeth, the common-law fraudulent conveyance law described in a Trusts and Estates article by Philip Hobson.
-(The Statute of Elizabeth was applied in some U.S. jurisdictions prior to the adoption of the uniform laws, in the District of Columbia until 1995).[37]
+Compare the Statute of Elizabeth, the common-law fraudulent conveyance.
+The Statute of Elizabeth was applied in some U.S. jurisdictions before the adoption of the uniform laws and in the District of Columbia until 1995.[37]

 Some references: